-Over the last twenty-one (21) years (1996-2017), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
-The IDEA Survey consistently ranks Reid Friedson, PhD among the top 10% of college professors in the United States.
-In 2012-13, students at Indian River State College (IRSC) rated Professor Friedson 5.0/5.0 on RateMyProfessors.com.
+Over the last twenty-five (25) years (1996-2021), Dr. Friedson has distinguished himself as one of America’s best history, politics, social sciences, and humanities professors.
 Dr. Friedson was Lecturer of Comparative Government in Jamaica and Adjunct Professor of History in Liberty City, Miami, FL.
+Each year Reid Friedson, PhD is consistently ranked among the top 10% of professors in the United States of America (5.0/5.0: RateMyProfessors.com and IDEA Survey of Student Evaluations).

-Dr. Reid Friedson has been a certified history, politics, social sciences, and language arts teacher and Seminole Tribe of Florida tutor since 1988.
+Dr. Reid Friedson has been a certified history, politics, social sciences, and language arts teacher in multiple jurisdictions and a Seminole Tribe of Florida tutor since 1988.
 The first courses Dr. Friedson taught at twenty (20) as Florida’s Community College Student Leader of the Year and Florida Blue Key award recipient included Debate, Street Law, and World History.
-Dr. Friedson taught humanities and social studies to rave reviews at two (2) Blue Ribbon Secondary Schools of Excellence in Washington, DC, the Duke Ellington School of the Arts and the School Without Walls, and Dr. Friedson taught at Marjory Stoneman Douglas (MSD) in Parkland.
+Dr. Friedson taught humanities and social studies to rave reviews for two (2) National Blue Ribbon Secondary Schools of Excellence in Washington, DC, the Duke Ellington School of the Arts and the School Without Walls, and Dr. Friedson taught at Marjory Stoneman Douglas (MSD) in Parkland.

-Dr. Friedson tutors Advanced Placement (AP) Comparative Government and Politics, United States Government and Politics, United States History, European History, World History, Human Geography, Environmental Science, Economics, and English Literature and Composition.
+Dr. Friedson tutors Advanced Placement (AP) United States History, European History, World History, Comparative Government and Politics, United States Government and Politics, Human Geography, Environmental Science, Sociology, Economics, and English Literature and Composition.
 In 2016, Dr. Friedson was nationally certified by ETS as an AP Capstone Research and Seminar Reader.

 Dr. Friedson authored Geography Review in 20 Minutes a Day and Economics Review in 20 Minutes a Day for Learning Express, LLC.
 For Bar Charts, Inc., Friedson authored study guides on Geography, America, and the state histories of New York, Texas, and Florida.
 Dr. Friedson edited chapters of the groundbreaking textbook Teaching Strategies for Ethnic Studies.

-Dr. Friedson was public educator and lobbyist with the American Civil Liberties Union (ACLU) Legislative Headquarters and the ACLU Capital Punishment Project on Capitol Hill.
-As investigator with the District of Columbia Public Defender Service, Friedson trained in the Georgetown University Law Center Trial Practice and Procedure Clinic and he was civil law case manager with a federal and multi-state civil litigator.
+Dr. Friedson was public educator with the American Civil Liberties Union (ACLU) Legislative Headquarters and the ACLU Capital Punishment Project on Capitol Hill.
+As investigator with the District of Columbia Public Defender Service, Friedson trained in the Georgetown University Law Center Criminal Procedure and Practice Clinic and he was civil law case manager with a federal and multi-state civil litigator.

-Admitted to the International History Honor Society at the age of 20, Friedson earned a Master of Arts (M.A.) degree in History from George Mason University where he was a James Madison Memorial Foundation Constitutional History Teaching Fellow.
-Dr. Friedson’s commentary has appeared in The Nation and the multi-media documentary The Divine Plan (2009).
-For his civil rights work, Dr. Friedson’s name appears on the Rev. Dr. Martin Luther King, Jr. National Memorial and the Southern Poverty Law Center Wall of Tolerance.
+Admitted to the International History Honor Society at the age of 20, Friedson earned a Master of Arts (M.A.) degree in History from George Mason University as a James Madison Memorial Foundation Constitutional History Scholar.
+Dr. Friedson’s commentary appeared in The Nation and the multi-media documentary The Divine Plan (2009).
+For his civil rights work, Dr. Friedson’s name appears on the Rev. Dr. Martin Luther King, Jr. National Memorial in Washington, DC and the Southern Poverty Law Center (SPLC) Wall of Tolerance in Montgomery, Alabama.

-Dr. Friedson was an English Speaking Union (ESU) Debate Society Scholar at the University of Oxford.
-His book reviews of Original Intentions (of the United States Constitution) and the Art of the Seminole and Miccosukee Indians appear in Vols.
+Dr. Friedson was Visiting English Speaking Union (ESU) Scholar in Law and History at the University of Oxford (UK).
+His scholarly book reviews of Original Intentions of the United States Constitution and the Art of the Seminole and Miccosukee Indians appear in Vols.
 16 and 17 of the Southern Historian.
 Friedson’s scholarly article “Radical Educators in New York City, 1909-15,” based on his primary source research in the Avrich Anarchism Collection of the United States Library of Congress, has been featured on the History of Education website broadcast from the Catholic University of Nijmegen in the Netherlands.

-Prior to joining the staff of the Cornell University Worker Institute and the Adjunct Faculty Alliance (CAFA) in 2016 as an anti-corruption democratic solidarity union reform member, Friedson established the Adjunct Faculty Union at Indian River State College (AFU-IRSC) on July 9, 2013.
-In a few short months, the AFU spread thru social media in Florida and thirty-two (32) of the United States, Canada, India, Ireland, Chile, and Philippines.
-In 2014, Dr. Friedson served as strategic field and communications operations consultant to Space PAC, a political action committee established by holder of the Sirius XM satellite radio patent.
+Prior to joining the Cornell Adjunct Faculty Alliance (CAFA) in 2016 as an anti-corruption democratic solidarity union reform member, Friedson established the Adjunct Faculty Union (AFU) at Indian River State College (AFU-IRSC) on July 9, 2013.
+Within a few months, the AFU spread thru social media in Florida and thirty-two (32) of the United States, Canada, England, India, Ireland, Chile, and the Philippines.
+Dr. Reid Friedson, PhD is a member of the Industrial Workers of the World (IWW) Public Services Department and he serves as editor for the IWW Education Department.